For a Dreamy Night

 2 Chesham Hotel

-At 2 Chesham Street.Chesham, in the luxurious Belgravia area, is home to a building that stands out among its peers.
-While the facade is symmetrical, inside hides a treasure: a tall residence where, for generations, there have been both intimate and grand dinners featuring distinguished guests.
-Recently transformed into a hotel, you step inside without daring to touch anything, then make yourself comfortable in a spacious room with neutral tones and elegant decor that reflects the calm atmosphere infused by the establishment.
-In the morning, you head to an intimate reception room to enjoy different delights.your variations of english breakfasts - traditional, Mediterranean, or vegetarian, depending on your cravings.
+At 2 Chesham Street.Chesham, in the luxurious Belgravia neighborhood, is home to a building that stands out among its peers.
+While the facade is symmetrical, inside lies a treasure: a tall residence where, for generations, there have been both intimate and grand dinners with distinguished guests invited.
+Recently transformed into a hotel, you step inside with a gentle hesitation, then settle comfortably into a spacious room with neutral tones and elegant decor that reflects the calm atmosphere of the establishment.
+In the morning, you head to a cozy reception room to enjoy delicious meals.your variations of English breakfasts - traditional, Mediterranean or vegetarian, as you fancy.
 Two master words: elegance and serenity.

 2 Chesham Hotel